 I feel heard.
 They understand my instrument, what I can and can’t do with it, and what I’d like to be able to do better.

-I feel supported.
+I feel encouraged.
 They genuinely care that I achieve my desires and they believe that I can.
 They hang in there with me when challenges arise.

 I feel safe.
 I have the freedom to make ugly noises, make mistakes, and expose my weaknesses- because I can trust the teacher to respond with empathy rather than judgment.
 The teacher has earned my trust, so I am willing to try whatever they suggest even when it feels risky or doesn’t make sense to me at first.